Use Advanced Docker Operations with Artifactory CLI

 JFrog CLI allows pushing containers to Artifactory using Kaniko, while collecting build-info and storing it in Artifactory.

-For detailed instructions, refer to the Kaniko project example on GitHub.
+For a complete setup including the Kaniko container configuration and Dockerfile, refer to the Kaniko project example on GitHub.

 Pushing Docker Images Using buildx